CoFH/StellarExpansion/main/cofh_stellar_expansion_geo/readme.txt

 Basically, the primary need for the mod as it existed - terraformation of inhabited worlds - is no longer a thing.

-So what it does now is add a tech and a couple of buildings.
+So what it does now is add a tech and some buildings.
 I'll be adding more to it as I am able.

-At the moment, these buildings boost terraforming and tile blocker clearing, provide a little bit of habitability, and also negate the happiness penalty from terraforming an already inhabitated world.
+At the moment, these buildings boost terraforming and tile blocker clearing, provide various boosts to planetary production, and also negate the happiness penalty from terraforming an already inhabitated world.

 ################################################################################
 # Buildings